Congruences for critical values of higher derivatives of twisted Hasse-Weil L-functions, III: Introduction

 Let $A$ be an abelian variety defined over a number field $k$.
 The Birch and Swinnerton-Dyer conjecture for $A$ over $k$ (as extended to this setting by Tate) predicts a remarkable equality between the leading term $L^*(A,1)$ at $z=1$ of the Hasse-Weil $L$-series $L(A,z)$ of $A$ over $k$ (assuming that this function has a suitable meromorphic continuation) and the key algebraic invariants of $A$ over $k$.

 Nevertheless, there are various natural contexts in which it seems likely that this equality does not encompass the full extent of the interplay between the leading terms $L^*(A,\psi,1)$ at $z=1$ of the twisted Hasse-Weil $L$-series $L(A,\psi,z)$, associated to $A$ and to finite dimensional complex characters $\psi$ of the absolute Galois group of $k$, and the algebraic invariants of $A$.
-For instance, building on a conjecture due to Deligne and Gross concerning the order of vanishing at $z=1$ of such functions one may, for a fixed character $\psi$, predict that suitable normalisations of $L^*(A,\psi,1)$ (are algebraic and) generate explicit fractional ideals inside any large enough number field.
+For instance, building on a conjecture due to Deligne and Gross concerning the order of vanishing at $z=1$ of such functions one may, for a fixed character $\psi$, predict that a suitable normalisation of $L^*(A,\psi,1)$ is algebraic and generates an explicit fractional ideal inside any large enough number field.
 See \cite[Prop.
 7.3]{rbsd} for such explicit predictions.

 However, even such conjectural formulas would not themselves account for any connections that might exist between the numbers $L^*(A,\psi,1)$ as $\psi$ ranges over characters that are not necessarily in the same Galois orbit.
 In this direction, Mazur and Tate \cite{mt} have, in certain concrete settings and by building on the theory of modular symbols, predicted explicit congruence relations between the {\it values} $L(A,\psi,1)$ at $z=1$ of the functions $L(A,\psi,z)$.
 In addition, Darmon \cite{darmon} has subsequently used the theory of Heegner points to formulate analogous predictions for the values $L'(A,\psi,1)$ at $z=1$ of the {\it first derivatives} $L'(A,\psi,z)$ of the functions $L(A,\psi,z)$.